DexerTDP/articles/2025/Daemon - September.md

 - Telegram = Specialization
 - IRC = Foundation

-All 3 are meant to be studied and learned from.
+All 3 are meant to be studied and learned from because in that you learn how bots work inside and out.
+Which makes bots a very valuable tool.
 As my street mentor who I will name E (god rest his soul) told me when I was 14.

 *"Never and I mean ever disregard anything because the thing you can consider insignificant now will bite you in the ass later."*

 Take Care, <br>
 Dexer